Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Introduction

 Overall, these findings suggest that DDPMs represent a promising direction for further advancing the field of recommender systems, and that, as a community, we are continuing to make progress in increasing the prediction and ranking accuracy of our recommendation models.
 However, independently of specific architectures like DDPMs, one may ask how it is possible that probably hundreds of algorithmic papers are published each year, with almost all claiming to improve prediction accuracy over previous models by a few percent.
 In fact, similar questions were raised more than fifteen years ago in the broader field of information retrieval.
 In that area, a study by Armstrong et al.~\cite{Armstrong:2009:IDA:1645953.1646031} published in 2009 revealed that the reported improvements for a common ad-hoc retrieval task ``don't add up'' over the course of the previous ten years.
 One main reason for this illusion of continued progress was found in the consideration of weak baselines in experimental evaluations.

 Similar problems have been identified in the area of recommender systems during the past decade as well.
 Beyond the choice of weak baselines, it was also found that a lack of proper tuning of existing, and potentially actually strong, baselines may lead to a phenomenon that was referred to as `phantom progress' in~\cite{ferraridacremaetal2019}.
-Reproducibility studies in~\cite{ferraridacremaetal2019,ferraridacrema2020tois,Rendle2020NeuMF} showed that sometimes even decade-old and conceptually quite simple methods, when properly tuned, almost consistently outperformed the most recent deep learning models of the time for \emph{top-n} recommendation tasks.
+Reproducibility studies in~\cite{ferraridacremaetal2019,ferraridacrema2020tois,Rendle2020NeuMF,DBLP:conf/sigir/ShehzadDJ25} showed that sometimes even decade-old and conceptually quite simple methods, when properly tuned, are almost consistently more effective than the recent deep learning models of the time for \emph{top-n} recommendation tasks.
 Later research then re-assessed the effectiveness of widely-used and more than fifteen years old matrix factorization models, finding that they are still competitive with models that would be considered the state-of-the-art today~\cite{RendleKZK22Revisiting,RevisitingBPR2024}.
 Similar findings were also reported for \emph{sequential} recommendation models~\cite{ludewiglatifiumuai2020}, models based on architectures like Graph Neural Networks (GNNs)~\cite{shehzad2024performance,Anelli2023Myth,TOIS_SIGIR_22}, and even in other areas of applied machine learning like time-series forecasting~\cite{Makridakis2018}.
+In Section~\ref{sec:previous-studies}, we provide an overview of known methodological issues in recommender systems research, and we review multiple previous studies which had identified issues that are similar to those found in our present work.

-Since this phenomenon and the underlying methodological issues have been well known for several years, we were wondering if these problems still exist today.
-With this work, we therefore aimed to \emph{(i)} reproduce the latest findings in recommender systems research based on DDPMs, to \emph{(ii)} check for the existence of potential methodological issues, and to \emph{(iii)} assess the effectiveness of DDPM-based models relative to a number of properly tuned baselines of different families.
+Since such methodological issues have been well known for several years, we were wondering if these problems still exist today.
+With this work, we therefore aimed to \emph{(i)} attempt to reproduce the latest findings in recommender systems research based on DDPMs, to \emph{(ii)} check for the existence of potential methodological issues, and to \emph{(iii)} assess the effectiveness of DDPM-based models relative to a number of properly tuned baselines of different families.
 Furthermore, we reflect on the theoretical foundations of DDPMs and highlight key mismatches with the personalized recommendation task, raising concerns regarding their suitability for this domain.